Government's proposal to change the EPB system: What does this mean for property owners?

 Introduction

 On 29 September 2025, the Government announced a significant proposal to overhaul the Earthquake-Prone Building (EPB) system and introduce new legislation.
-This change aims to focus regulatory efforts on the most at-risk buildings in high-hazard areas.
+This change aims to focus regulatory efforts on the most at-risk buildings in high and medium seismic hazard areas.
 The proposed legislation will move through the parliamentary process, with select committee hearings scheduled for the first half of 2026.
 This period will allow individuals and organizations to provide feedback on the changes.
 If the proposals are enacted, an implementation (commencement) date of mid-2027 is anticipated.

 What Are the Key Proposed Changes to the EPB Scope?